Budnic Hill,

 Visitors welcome on weekdays and weekends.

-Bookings not taken, but check ahead to ensure tee-time availability, especially at weekends.
+Advance booking not always needed, but check ahead to ensure tee-time availability, especially at weekends.

 Players generally walk this course.
 Golf carts available for hire (best to book in advance).